-MoneyHub, has published a guide to hundreds of scholarships for any student planning to start university in 2021.
-The comprehensive list includes scholarships offered by every university as well as those specifically available to local students.
+The MoneyHub Scholarship page is a comprehensive list including scholarships offered by every university as well as those specifically available to local students.
 A list of privately-funded, Maori, Pacific and International university scholarships completes the list.

 Finances and Study

-Students don't need to have their NCEA results or have locked down all their plans in order to apply.
-Their application can be updated as things are confirmed.
-It's more important to allow enough time for all the steps in the application process to be completed.
+You don’t need to have your NCEA results or have locked down all your plans in order to apply.
+It’s more important to allow enough time for all the steps in the application process to be completed.

-Careers will be offered as an option subject for senior students (Form 5, Form 6 and Form 7) - please see the Pathways staff for details on eligibility.
+Careers Studies is offered as an option subject for senior students (those in Forms 5, 6 and 7) – please see the Pathways staff for details on eligibility.